Chaos;Child Love Chu Chu!!: Reception

 Famitsu and Gameshot were surprised by the game, considering it seemingly uncharacteristic for Chaos;Child with its markedly different atmosphere, although Famitsu still called it a "heart-pounding" love story, and Gameshot appreciated how it still felt like an authentic sequel rather than just a fan disc, taking place after the original's main story.
 Gameshot did find some of the game's routes lacking, particularly calling the ending dissatisfying, but thought it felt more cohesive than previous side games in the series such as Chaos;Head Love Chu Chu! and Steins;Gate: My Darling's Embrace, and recommended it to series fans who like the Chaos;Child cast.
 Famitsu liked the limited edition Serika tapestry, describing it as "irresistible" for fans of the character.

-The PlayStation Vita version was the 18th best-selling physical game in Japan during its opening week, selling 6,240 print copies; meanwhile, the PlayStation 4 version did not appear on Media Create's weekly top 20 chart.
+The PlayStation Vita version was the 18th best-selling physical game in Japan during its opening week, selling 6,240 copies; meanwhile, the PlayStation 4 version did not appear on Media Create's weekly top 20 chart.
 The game's opening theme charted on the Oricon Singles Chart in Japan for three weeks, peaking at 6th place, and the ending theme charted for one week at 16th place.